warrickball/tomso/joss-paper/paper.md

 to read the data file and one to plot the relevant data using the high-level properties `cs` and `tau`.

+`tomso`'s interfaces also aim to be easily extensible, so that in the future it can not only support more current codes and file formats, but also those that have yet to be developed.

 ![Plot of the sound speed gradient as a function of the acoustic depth in a standard solar model [Model S, @modelS], as in Fig. 7.30 of
 @acdk2010.\label{fig:dc_dtau}](https://tomso.readthedocs.io/en/stable/index-1.hires.png)

-`tomso`'s interfaces also aim to be easily extensible, so that in the future it can not only support more current codes and file formats, but also those that have yet to be developed.
+# Acknowledgements

+This work has indirectly been supported by the Deutsche Forschungsgemeinschaft (DFG) through grant SFB 963/1 ``Astrophysical Flow Instabilities and Turbulence'' (Project A18) and the UK Science and Technologies Facilities Council (STFC) through grant ST/R0023297/1.

 # References